 Advanced ‘AI add-ons’ (that offer a UI driven solution) typically have the following UI attributes:

-Workflows should be optimized, based on best practices, time & motion studies etc. to ensure that the Lender is able to carry out his/her tasks as fast as possible and with minimal effort.
+Workflows can be optimized based on best practices, time & motion studies etc. to ensure that the Lender is able to carry out their tasks as fast as possible and with minimal effort.
 This, along with core document management features (e.g., Document Comparison & Annotation) and configurability (i.e., the ability to customize UI components, and the workflow per se) ensures that the software is truly optimizing the Lender User Experience.

 The more sophisticated ‘AI add-on’ modules have an inherent Learning Ability.
 This indicates that the AI (Artificial Intelligence) software brain that powers the module is able to learn from its mistakes and improve its results over time.
 With every user correction or modification (using the UI) of this module’s output, the AI brain ‘learns’ and thereby gets more ‘intelligent’ with time & usage.
 Hence the AI improves.